Eastern Market, Melbourne: 1870 to 1899

 What with outside shops and inside stalls, the proper area of the Eastern Market place has been so curtailed that carts cannot be allowed to occupy stands therein.
 In designing it, the idea was that they would enter, deposit their loads, and then pass out.
 Market gardeners, however, refused to fall in with this arrangement.
 They dislike unpacking articles which may be sold for delivery elsewhere, and they refuse to recognise the reasonableness of asking them to employ men and boys to take their carts and horses into the open streets, there to stand exposed to wind, rain, and the elements generally, until business is over.
 We venture to think that if the Corporation is intent on restoring the Eastern Market site to popularity, it will have to abolish a large number of the interior stalls, and make what provision it can for carts and those who wish to sell from them.

 However, by April of that year, with no resolution to the issue of the two markets, even The Argus was airing its doubts:

 When we call to mind what has been done, the influences which have been, and doubtless are still, at work, and when we find gentlemen intimately acquainted with corporation matters evidently suspicious as to the intentions of those immediately concerned in dealing with the market places, we may be forgiven if we assume that there is something going on that does not meet the public eye.

+Entrepreneur EW Cole who had established a popular bookshop in the earlier market, and moved to nearby larger premises, offered to rent the whole of the market in 1881, to which the City of Melbourne agreed.
+He engaged a band, spent a comparatively large sum on advertising and installing electric lighting in July 1881,and made the market a popular resort, rather than a place to buy fresh food, a model which proved a success.
+After one year, Council did not renew the lease, hoping to capitalise on Cole's initiative, but it was never again so popular.
+Cole went on to move create an even larger bookstore, the Coles Book Arcade.

-The Eastern Market saw the arrival of electric light in July 1881 and the novelty of Saturday night opening was still evident from the account of an interstate visitor in 1884 but its role as the premier fresh food location appeared to have been permanently surrendered to the expanding Queen Victoria Market.
+The novelty of Saturday night opening was still evident from the account of an interstate visitor in 1884 but its role as the premier fresh food location was permanently surrendered to the expanding Queen Victoria Market.

 In the 1890s there was little positive news.
 A fire in the electrical wiring, another fire at the 'Federal Hat Company', an accidental shooting, a suicide, a workman falling 60 feet to the ground through a skylight and, finally, in April 1899, a multiple murder.